sjl/.plan/README.markdown

     I was pleasantly surprised to see that cl-charms just worked right out of the box, even inside neovim's terminal emulator.

+* Ported a few of my solutions to [99 Prolog Problems][] from Prolog over to Bones as unit tests.
+I found one bug in Bones itself from them, and I expect they'll be good to have as test cases in the future.